lumapps/lumapps-extensions-templates/docs/faq.md

 ## LumApps Playground

 ### Do I need a partner ID and/or an extension ID ?
-No, as long as you develop and test your extension locally in the LumApps Extension Playground, you do not need to declare identifier for your extension.
+No, as long as you develop and test your extension locally in the LumApps extension playground, you do not need to declare identifier for your extension.
 Your provider ID is created during the creation of your environment.

 ### Can I use fake partner and extension IDs ?
-No, to deploy your extension on your LumApps Test Platform you'll have to use real IDs to let the platform identify your extension in the test Marketplace.
+No, to deploy your extension on your LumApps test platform you'll have to use real IDs to let the platform identify your extension in the test marketplace.

 ## LumApps Test Platform

 ### How can I reach my LumApps test platform ?
-You can access to the LumApps Test Platform via this URL : [https://preview.lumapps.com](https://preview.lumapps.com).
+You can access to the LumApps test platform via this URL : [https://preview.lumapps.com](https://preview.lumapps.com).
 You'll have to sign in with the credentials LumApps sent you if it's the first time you sign in, or the one you set after your first login.